sovrin-foundation/old-sovrin/getting-started.md

   request claim "Transcript"
 ```

-Notice
-now
-that
-the
-Last
-synced
-line is updated.
+Notice now that the Last synced line is updated.

-Alice
-can
-see
-now
-that
-the
-target
-verification
-key and target
-endpoint
-are
-updated, which
-allows
-her
-to
-communicate
-with Faber College.She can also see that the identity of the trust anchor was
-confirmed (from the Sovrin network), and that her invitation has been accepted.
+Alice can see now that the target verification key and target endpoint are updated, which allows her to communicate with Faber College.
+She can also see that the identity of the trust anchor was confirmed (from the Sovrin network), and that her invitation has been accepted.

 ## Test Secure Interaction

-At
-this
-point
-Alice is connected
-to
-Faber
-College, and can
-interact in a
-secure
-way.The
-Sovrin
-CLI
-supports
-a
-ping
-command
-to
-test
-secure
-pairwise
-interactions.(This
-command is not yet
-implemented.)
+At this point Alice is connected to Faber College, and can interact in a secure way.
+The Sovrin CLI supports a ping command to test secure pairwise interactions.(This command is not yet implemented.)

 ```
 ALICE> ping Faber
 Success: 145.2 ms
 ```

-Alice
-receives
-a
-successful
-response
-from Faber College.Here’s
-what
-happens
-behind
-the
-scenes:

-1.
-The
-ping
-she
-sends
-contains
-a
-random
-challenge.

-2.
-The
-ping
-also
-includes
-Alice’s
-pairwise
-identifier and a
-signature.

-3.
-Faber
-College
-verifies
-Alice’s
-signature.

-4.
-Faber
-College
-digitally
-signs
-that
-challenge and sends
-it
-back.

-5.
-Alice
-verifies
-that
-the
-response
-contained
-the
-same
-random
-challenge
-she
-sent.

-6.
-Alice
-uses
-the
-verification
-key in the
-Faber
-College
-Link
-to
-verify
-the
-Faber
-College
-digital
-signature.

-She
-can
-trust
-the
-response
-from Faber College

-because(1)
-she
-connects
-to
-the
-current
-endpoint, (2)
-no
-replay - attack is possible, due
-to
-her
-random
-challenge, (3)
-she
-knows
-the
-verification
-key
-used
-to
-verify
-Faber
-College’s
-digital
-signature is the
-correct
-one
-because
-she
-just
-confirmed
-it
-on
-Sovrin.
+Alice receives a successful response from Faber College.Here’s what happens behind the scenes:

+1. The ping she sends contains a random challenge.

+2. The ping also includes Alice’s pairwise identifier and a signature.

+3. Faber College verifies Alice’s signature.

+4. Faber College digitally signs that challenge and sends it back.

+5. Alice verifies that the response contained the same random challenge she sent.

+6. Alice uses the verification key in the Faber College Link to verify the Faber College digital signature.

+She can trust the response from Faber College

+because (1) she connects to the current endpoint, (2) no replay - attack is possible, due to her random challenge, (3) she knows the verification key used to verify Faber College’s digital signature is the correct one because she just confirmed it on Sovrin.

 ## Inspect the Claim

-Notice
-that
-when
-Alice
-last
-showed
-the
-Faber
-link, there
-was
-a
-new
-line: Available
-claim: Transcript.A ** _claim_ ** is a
-piece
-of
-information
-about
-an
-identity - -a
-name, an
-age, a
-credit
-score… It is information
-claimed
-to
-be
-true.In
-this
-case, the
-claim is named
-"Transcript."

-Claims
-are
-offered
-by
-an ** _issuer_ **.An
-issuer
-may
-be
-any
-identity
-owner
-known
-to
-Sovrin, and any
-issuer
-may
-issue
-a
-claim
-about
-any
-identity
-owner
-it
-can
-identify.The
-usefulness and reliability
-of
-a
-claim
-are
-tied
-to
-the
-reputation
-of
-the
-issuer,
-with respect to the claim at hand.For Alice to self-issue a claim that she
-likes chocolate ice cream may be perfectly reasonable, but for her to
-    self-issue a claim that she graduated from Faber College should not
-    impress anyone.The value of this transcript is that it is provably issued
-    by Faber College.

-Alice
-wants
-to
-use
-that
-claim.She
-asks
-for more information:
+Notice that when Alice last showed the Faber link, there was a new line: Available claim: Transcript.A ** _claim_ ** is a piece of information about an identity - -a name, an age, a credit score… It is information claimed to be true.In this case, the claim is named "Transcript."

+Claims are offered by an ** _issuer_ **.
+An issuer may be any identity owner known to Sovrin, and any issuer may issue a claim about any identity owner it can identify.
+The usefulness and reliability of a claim are tied to the reputation of the issuer, with respect to the claim at hand.For Alice to self-issue a claim that she likes chocolate ice cream may be perfectly reasonable, but for her to self-issue a claim that she graduated from Faber College should not impress anyone.
+The value of this transcript is that it is provably issued by Faber College.
+Alice wants to use that claim.She asks for more information:

 ```
 ALICE> show claim Transcript